 Legal reasons search engines may remove content

-When a searcher clicks on the notice they may see a notice that shows the name of the person or entity that made the request to have the information taken down.
+When a searcher clicks on the notice, they may see a notice showing the name of the person or entity requesting the information taken down.

 How does suppression of online content work?

 Suppression, or pushing down negative search results, is the act of creating better content and promoting it to drive negatives down.
-If information cannot be removed at the source, or at the search engine level, suppression is a viable alternative.
+Suppression is a viable alternative if information cannot be removed at the source or at the search engine level.